yuxin212/XRiDoc/docs/intro.rst

 Introduction
 ============

-XRi is a project in Kent State University.
+XRi is a project at Kent State University.